rabix/rabix/README.md

 from your distro's repo.
 Finally you should install `libyaml` development package.

-If you are on Debian-based ditro, the following should work:
+If you are running Ubuntu, the following should setup your system:

 ```
-$ sudo apt-get install phantomjs libyaml-dev
+$ sudo apt-get install python-dev python-pip docker.io phantomjs libyaml-dev
 ```

+although you'll probably want to install newer version of Docker from the above link.

-Second, install rabix via `pip`:
+Now we can install rabix via `pip`:

 ```
 $ pip install git+https://github.com/rabix/rabix